Lactation Consultant’s Advice about Choosing the Right Doctor for Your Baby (no matter your planned birth-setting)...

 Choose a Doctor Who Supports Your Family's Health Goals

-One of the most important things that expectant parents can do is choose their baby's doctor well before their sweet baby arrives.
-Many parents don't realize that they don't have to wait until their insurance company or hospital provides them with a list of pediatricians (a list not usually given to parents until after baby is born).
+One of the most important things that expectant parents can do is choose their baby's doctor well before their sweet baby arrives, even when planning on birthing with a midwife (more on this below).
+Many parents don't realize that they don't have to wait until their insurance company, hospital or midwife provides them with a list of pediatricians (a list not usually given to parents until after baby is born).
 In fact, by doing their homework about doctors prenatally, parents will have time to think about what matters most to them and be able to make an educated choice about the providers who will support them.

 Discovering Your Family's Health Values

 Your pregnancy (or your baby's gestation, if you are adopting) has given you a few months to think about your growing family's future health.
-If you haven't already talked to your partner or other support person about health topics that are important to your family, now is the time.
+If you haven't already talked to your partner or other support people about health topics that are important to your family, as soon as possible is the right time.
 Educating yourself about health topics and defining your health values will prove very important to choosing your baby's doctor.

 What are health values?

 Your health values are those things that are important to you and your family when it comes to health and wellness, and these values are different for every family.
-For example, when it comes to babies some families will discuss vaccinations, circumcision, the family's diet, a mother's breastfeeding goals, and even their growing child's discipline/behavior.
+For example, when it comes to babies some families will discuss vaccinations, circumcision, the family's diet, a mother's breastfeeding goals, and even the what-ifs of childhood (discipline/behavior or adolescent issues).
 Once you and your partner or support person have talked about what is most important, it will be easier to ask your friends and community for referrals to providers who will support you (much more about about how to do this in just a bit).

 Valid points to ponder...